Req/ollama-proxy-api-demo/README.md

 # Ollama local API frontend chatbot demo

-The goal of this project is to demonstrate how to use the Ollama local API to create a simple frontend application.
-The frontend application is a simple web page that allows the user to input a text and get a chatbot response.
+This project demonstrates how to use the Ollama local API to create a simple frontend chat application.
+The frontend is one web page where the user inputs text and get a chatbot response.

 All prompts are single shot, the goal of this is not to be a functional chatbot, it's above all a simple demo.

-You must have Ollama running locally to use this project.
-You can find the instructions to run Ollama in the https://github.com/ollama/ollama repository.
-To test this, `sudo systemctl status ollama` should show `active (running)`.
+You must have Ollama running locally.
+You can find the instructions to install and run Ollama in the https://github.com/ollama/ollama repo: `sudo systemctl status ollama` should show `active (running)`.

 To test querying your local ollama directly, you can use curl: